Abd-al-RahmanH/Integrate-NeuralSeek-with-watsonx-Assistant-and-Watson-Discovery/README.md

 ## Conclusion

 By integrating NeuralSeek with watsonx Assistant and Watson Discovery, you can dramatically improve the chatbot’s search capabilities.
+The deep-learning models provided by NeuralSeek will help your assistant deliver more accurate, faster, and contextually relevant search results to user queries.